-Radon is a sickly, odorless radioactive gas that poses significant health risks, especially in confined spaces such as homes.
-Disclosure of high levels of radon can lead to serious health issues, including lung cancer.
-Therefore, detecting and mitigating radon levels in your living environment is crucial for providing the safety and well-being of you and your loved ones.
+Radon is a radioactive gas that is odourless and poses significant health risks, especially in confined spaces such as homes.
+Disclosure of high levels of Radon can lead to serious health issues, including lung cancer.
+Therefore, detecting and mitigating radon levels in your living environment is crucial for the safety and well-being of you and your loved ones.

 Related article: Radon Detector Reviews